jamesgray007/hoai-course/docs/manage-prompts-like-code.md

 By James Gray | [JamesGray.AI](https://jamesgray.ai) | [Hands-on AI for Leaders Course](https://handsonai.info)

-> 📎 **Optional Resource**: This tutorial was adapted from a comprehensive presentation.
-[View the slide deck](https://docs.google.com/presentation/d/1bcRtVw8X3hotEJYovJe3IzyL7Ap5NY6fMoWAR5TXllg/edit?usp=sharing) for a visual walkthrough of these concepts.
+> 📎 **Optional Resource**: This tutorial was adapted from a comprehensive presentation. <a href="https://docs.google.com/presentation/d/1bcRtVw8X3hotEJYovJe3IzyL7Ap5NY6fMoWAR5TXllg/edit?usp=sharing" target="_blank">View the slide deck</a> for a visual walkthrough of these concepts.

 ---